OncNGS

 Question 18: Can UK suppliers bid either alone or in a partnership?

 The EU-UK withdrawal agreement from February 2020 dealt with the position of UK entities in ongoing funding programmes from the 2014-2020 MFF period (like Horizon 2020).
 The Brexit deal from end 2021 addressed the position of UK entities in new funding programmes from the 2021-2027 period (like Horizon Europe).
+The Brexit deal did not change the position of UK entities in ongoing funding programmes from the 2014-2020 MFF period (like Horizon 2020), as this was already agreed in the EU-UK withdrawal agreement.

 So, yes, as long as projects are running under the Horizon 2020 programme, these projects have to keep referring to the February 2020 EU-UK withdrawal agreement.
+UK suppliers can bid and their R&D activities can account for the 51% obligatory R&D activities within the EU and Horizon 2020 associated countries.

 In addition, as correctly pointed out, if buyers do not wish to make the investment for locally installing the full oncNGS solution, a cloud service can be foreseen and the oncNGS supplier has to prove how such analysis can be performed in a secure way matching all required levels of data protection, privacy and security.

 Thus, SUST.03 does not exclude cloud services nor does BIOINFOR.SUST.MAINT.01 exclude that IT investments could be major.
-It is demanded however that a full local deployment is possible.

-As to SUST.04, we also recognize that Bio IT tools are most easily upgradable trough a cloud service and can understand that for several buyers this option could suffice.
 However, the buyers wish in addition that locally developed algorithms and obtained results can be combined/integrated in the oncNGS Bio Tools in a secured way.
 It is one of the challenges the oncNGS consortium wishes to put forward to the suppliers.
 The consortium welcomes the suppliers to propose options for such secure combination and integration.

 Question 20: How will the scoring of the bids for oncNGS be performed?
 What are the main drivers of your scoring decision, is it cost or actionability?